scala/scala3/docs/docs/reference/new-types/match-types.md

 title: "Match Types"
 ---

-A match type reduces to one of a number of right hand sides, depending on a scrutinee type.
+A match type reduces to one of its right-hand sides, depending on a scrutinee type.
 Example:

 ```scala
 type Elem[X] = X match {